 Because equity release affects your family members, you really need to sit down with them and discuss the idea with them too.
 Equity release can also have tax implications so be sure to contact your solicitor for advice on this.

 As always, we recommend consulting your financial adviser for professional guidance before you make a decision.
-He or she will advise you on the best route to take depending on your circumstances and can ensure you have the best plan in place for your needs.
+They will advise you on the best route to take depending on your circumstances.
+They will then ensure that you have the best plan in place for your needs.